1. Is there any legislation relating to working from home in your country?

 15. What is meant by remote work abroad and do national regulations exist in this regard?

-“Remote work abroad” as such is not specifically defined in the laws of the People’s Republic of China (PRC).
-In general, it refers to the scenario where an employee performs work for the employer outside the employer’s premises from another country while remaining connected through technical means.
+‘Remote work abroad’ is not specifically defined in the laws of the People’s Republic of China (PRC).
+In general, it refers to a scenario in which an employee performs work for the employer outside the employer’s premises from another country while remaining connected through technical means.

-Currently, there is no national regulation specifically relating to remote work abroad in China.
+Currently, there is no national regulation in China that specifically relates to remote work abroad.

 16. Which labour law provisions are applicable during remote work abroad?

-Under PRC law, the applicable labour law for an employment relationship is mandatory and cannot be chosen by the employers and employees.
-Generally, where it involves foreign-related factors, an employment contract is governed by the law of the place of work of the employee.
+Under PRC law, the applicable labour law for an employment relationship is mandatory and cannot be chosen by the employer or the employee.
+Generally, where foreign-related factors are involved, an employment contract is governed by the law of the place of work of the employee.
 If it is difficult to determine the place of work, the law of the principal place of business of the employer applies.
-The Supreme Court of the PRC further requires that PRC law will apply to the protection of the rights and interests of the employees.
+The Supreme People’s Court of the PRC further requires that PRC law applies to the protection of the rights and interests of employees.

 Based on the above, the applicable labour law may vary depending on different scenarios of remote work abroad:

-• If a foreign employee works abroad remotely for the Chinese employer at a regular workplace abroad, the law of the regular place of work abroad will apply.
+• If a foreign employee works abroad remotely for a Chinese employer at a regular workplace abroad, the law of the regular place of work abroad will apply.

-• If a Chinese employee works abroad remotely for a Chinese employer at a regular workplace abroad, PRC law will apply in situations relating to the protection of the rights and interests of the employee.
+• If a Chinese employee works abroad remotely for a Chinese employer at a regular workplace abroad, PRC law will apply to matters relating to the protection of the rights and interests of the employee.

-• If an employee (either a Chinese national or foreigner) works abroad remotely for the Chinese employer but does not have a regular workplace abroad, the place of work is difficult to determine.
-Hence, in such a situation, PRC law will apply.
+• If an employee (whether a Chinese national or a foreign national) works abroad remotely for a Chinese employer but does not have a regular workplace abroad, the place of work is difficult to determine.
+In such a situation, PRC law will apply.

-• If an employee (either a Chinese national or foreigner) working remotely in China for a foreign employer abroad and the employer is a foreign company without a business registration in China and does not conduct business operations in China, the foreign company is not qualified to be an employer engaging the employee in China.
-In such a scenario, the work relationship between the foreign employer and the employee will not be regarded as an employment relationship and the application of the law will be subject to the agreement of the parties.
-If no agreement is reached, the law of the habitual residence of the party whose performance of contractual obligations can most reflect the characteristics of the contract or the law most closely associated with the contract shall apply.
+• If an employee (whether a Chinese national or a foreign national) works remotely in China for a foreign company which does not have a business registration in China and does not conduct business operations in China, the foreign company is not qualified to act as an employer engaging the employee in China.
+In such a scenario, the working relationship between the foreign company and the employee will not be regarded as an employment relationship, and the application of the law will be subject to the agreement of the parties.
+If no agreement is reached, the law of the habitual residence of the party whose performance of contractual obligations most closely reflects the characteristics of the contract, or the law most closely associated with the contract, shall apply.

 17. Do employees remain in the previous social security system during remote work abroad?

 Foreign employees working for Chinese employers in China are also required to participate in China’s social security system.
-Foreign employees who are the nationals of Canada, Finland, Germany, South Korea, Japan, Denmark, Spain, the Netherlands, Luxembourg, the Republic of Serbia, and Switzerland, which have concluded bilateral or multilateral agreements with the PRC, are exempt from parts of China’s social security system under certain conditions.
+Foreign employees who are nationals of Canada, Finland, Germany, South Korea, Japan, Denmark, Spain, the Netherlands, Luxembourg, France, the Republic of Serbia, Switzerland and the Kyrgyz Republic, which have concluded bilateral or multilateral agreements with the PRC, may be exempt from parts of China’s social security system under certain conditions.

-However, if a foreign employee permanently works abroad for a Chinese employer rather than in China, he/she will not be required to participate in China’s social security system.
+However, if a foreign employee permanently works abroad for a Chinese employer rather than in China, they will not be required to participate in China’s social security system.

-If employees (either Chinese nationals or foreigners) work remotely in China for foreign employers abroad, these work relationships under PRC law will not be regarded as employment relationships and the foreign employers cannot make social security contributions for their employees in China.
+If employees (whether Chinese nationals or foreign nationals) work remotely in China for foreign companies abroad, such working relationships will not be regarded as employment relationships under PRC law, and the foreign companies cannot make social security contributions for their employees in China.

 18. What applies in terms of tax law to short-term remote work abroad, especially after or before a holiday?